jbcodeforce/jbcodeforce.github.io/docs/aws/index.md

 Define inbound and outbound security rules.
 They regulate access to ports, authorized IP ranges IPv4 and IPv6, control inbound and outbound network.
 By default all inbound traffic is denied and outbound authorized.

-* They contain allow rules only.
+* They contain `allow rules` only.
 * Can be attached to multiple EC2 instances and to load balancers
 * Locked down to a region / VPC combination
 * Live outside of the EC2
 * Define one separate security group for SSH access where you can authorize only one IP@
-* Application not accessible is a security group
-* Connect refused in an application error or is not launched
+* Connect refused is an application error or the app is not launched
 * Instances with the same security group can access each other
 * Security group can reference other security groups, IP address, CIDR but no DNS server